weskeiser/Game-Assignment/README.md

 The task stipulates the getArmorAttributes method belongs to equipment manager.
 However as the equipment manager is implementd by game characters, I saw it redundant feature, since game characters already have a method to get total attributes and the method would have no practical use.
 The getArmorAttributes method is instead located at each individual armor type, where it in this implementation logically belongs.

 ---

+- Different armor types have different base attributes that act as a multiplier in an algorithm with with armor level requirement to provide protection against attributes of same type when attacked

+I have altered the implementation of some of the hard requirements under the assumption they will only draw points if they no longer implement the spirit of the requested feature or that they are a measurably worse implementation.

+Some of the requirements from the default approach are negated by the specifications of the alternative approach (Appendix D, point 2).

 Hard requirements: